carallon/pharos-controller-api/sphinx-src/http-api/rdm-set.rst

 POST
 ====

 Request to start an RDM Set operation.
 A ``202`` response will be returned if the request has been successfully queued.
-Results are available via a websocket subscription (see :ref:`websocket_subscribe_rdm_get_set`).
+Results are available via a WebSocket subscription (see :ref:`websocket_subscribe_rdm_get_set`).

 ``POST /api/rdm/set``